gnadare/gnadare.github.io/content/teaching/ITC/index.md

 14) Determinism versus nondeterminism.
 15) Applications of Kolmogorov complexit.

-During these lectires, we will cover fundamental results present in a more conventional treatment of the subject as well.
+During these lectures, we will cover fundamental results present in a more conventional treatment of the subject as well.
 In particular we will treat: The Recursion Theorem, the two fundamental incompleteness theorems of Gödel, the speed up and gap theorems of Manuel Blum and Allan Borodin, two fundamental separation theorems between the classic